Kalyani Bharat FC: Colours and kits

 During the club's first ever kit launch event on 2 January 2015, it was announced that the club's colours would be based on the team's motto, "Together, Forever and Triumphant", which are blue, red, and white.
 The home kit was coloured in dark blue which stands for the "Peoples Football" while the away kit is predominantly red.
 The club's third kit was coloured completely white with the colours blue and red running horizontally across the shirt.
 The red denotes "passion and vitality" while blue stands for "truth and loyalty".

 Ownership

 Bharat FC was formed through an initiative by Kalyani Group, a privately held industrial group, headquartered in Pune, Maharashtra, India, that is focused in four primary sectors, viz.
 Engineering Steel, Automotive & Non-Automotive Components, Renewable Energy & Infrastructure and Specialty Chemicals.
 Amit Kalyani was the club's first and only managing director.

 Kit manufacturers and shirt sponsors

 Stadium

 When Bharat FC's name was announced, the Balewadi Sports Complex was also announced as the first ever stadium to be used by the club.
 The stadium has a capacity of 12,000.
 The team has stated their intention to eventually construct their own football stadium with Manjri being the initial looked at location for the stadium.

-During the 2015 season, the team had their training group located in Manjri.